 To promote an overall reduction in parking, the use of Shared Parking is promoted when two (2) or more separate land uses on the same property or on separate properties have staggered peak parking demands.
-A parking demand study prepared by the Applicant shall provide information and evidence about the anticipated parking demand at peak times during a day and the distance relationship between available Shared Parking spaces and the specific uses served.
+A parking demand study prepared by the Applicant shall provide information and b.

-b.
 Shared Parking and Cross Access Agreements